quicwg/base-drafts/draft-ietf-quic-http.md

 client-initiated bidirectional streams to achieve equivalent concurrency to HTTP/2, depending on the expected usage patterns.

-In HTTP/2, only request and response bodies (DATA frames) are subject to flow control.
+In HTTP/2, only request and response bodies (the frame payload of DATA frames) are subject to flow control.
 All HTTP/3 frames are sent on QUIC streams, so all frames on all streams are flow-controlled in HTTP/3.